We'll get back to you in the next two working days.

 Cyber warfare.
 Dark web.
 Digital forensics.
-Terrorism.
+Cyber terrorism.
 It’s virtual but it’s real – and it affects us all.
 Fraud, hacking, theft and increasingly sophisticated exploits by cybercriminals mean the cost and incidence of cyber-crime is rising globally.

 Cyber security skills are in high demand, yet in short supply.
 A recent report from Cisco states that there are currently more than one million cyber security job openings globally.
-The demand is expected to rise to six million by 2019, with an estimated shortfall of 1.5 million.
+The demand is expected to rise to 3.5 million by 2021, with an estimated shortfall of 1.5 million.

 The technology and tactics used by criminals are increasing in sophistication, outstripping the capabilities of existing IT and security standards.